 The Matthew Rusike Children’s Home is a safe haven for 143 homeless, orphaned, displaced, abandoned and deprived children aged between 0 and 18 years.
 The Home endeavours to provide staff, facilities and resources to meet the physical, emotional, mental and spiritual needs of these children in an individual way.
-The Managing Director of MBCA Bank, Dr Charity C. Jinya together with her team visited Matthew Rusike Children’s home where the Bank presented a donation of 2 x 10 000 litre water tanks with full installation.
+The Managing Director of Nedbank Zimbabwe, Dr Charity C. Jinya together with her team visited Matthew Rusike Children’s home where the Bank presented a donation of 2 x 10 000 litre water tanks with full installation.
 This donation was aimed at meeting an urgent need for water supply at the Children’s home for their self-sustaining projects and wellbeing of the children.
-The visit to the home was a humbling experience for the MBCA team.
+The visit to the home was a humbling experience for the Nedbank Zimbabwe team.
 The Bank later in the year attended the home’s fundraising dinner aimed at raising funds for homes sustenance.

 Caring for the elderly at Ekuphumuleni geriatric care home - Bulawayo